Manasasooram25/Prompt-Engineering-with-Gemini/README.md

-Here, you'll be working with a large language model called Gemini to design effective prompts.
+worked with a large language model called Gemini to design effective prompts.
 These prompts will guide Gemini towards generating precise task trees, outlining the steps needed to cook specific dishes.